 How to make it 🔪

-- Add milk, water, and salt.
-Give it a stir and hit cancel.
-Close the lid.
-Select Manual/Pressure mode and cook for 8 minutes.
-Release pressure naturally.
+- Add coconut milk, water, and salt.
+Stir to combine.
+Press Cancel, close the lid, and cook on Manual/Pressure Cook mode for 8 minutes.
+Let the pressure release naturally.

 Serving suggestions 🍽